International Rhino Foundation: Zimbabwe Lowveld Rhino Program

 Zimbabwe is home to the world's fourth largest black rhino population after South Africa, Namibia and Kenya.
 Organized gangs of poachers slaughtered nearly one-quarter of the country's rhinos between 2007 and 2009, as once again southern African nations faced an upsurge in poaching activity.
 The renewed poaching activity has been driven primarily by demand from Asian markets, particularly Vietnam and China.

 Formerly degraded land that was converted from cattle ranges to wildlife management areas, Zimbabwe's Lowveld region is now home to nearly 90% of the country's rhino population.
 These large land tracts operate as wildlife-based businesses that help safeguard a variety of threatened species.
 In early 2008, poaching in Zimbabwe reached critical levels and rhino numbers in the Lowveld began to decline for the first time since populations were established there in the early 1990s.

 IRF works primarily in the lowveld conservancies of Zimbabwe.

 The Lowveld Rhino Program concentrates its activities in two private conservancies where the majority of the rhino population lives and where there is still significant room for expansion – Save Valley and Bubye Valley Conservancies.
 The first black rhinos were introduced into Bubye Valley in 2002 – by 2012, the 100th black rhino had been born.
-Over the last 3 to 4 years, this population has been growing annually between 5 and 10%, which bodes well for the species' future in Zimbabwe.
-Based on the extent of available black rhino habitat in this region, the Lowveld Rhino Trust team is hopeful that another 100 calves could be born in the next 5 years.